ghc-proposals/ghc-proposals/proposals/0000-no-ambiguous-field-access.rst

 Implementation Plan
 -------------------
 If accepted, Adam Gundry will implement.
-The implementation does not depend on the implementation of any other proposals, although the proposed transition period will not end until ``RecordDotSyntax`` has been implemented and included in a GHC release.
+A `draft implementation of the warning <https://gitlab.haskell.org/ghc/ghc/-/commit/abf0fb3138bd05a94fe69fb887cf308e51d3a7d4>`_ exists already.
+The implementation of the warning does not depend on the implementation of any other proposals, although the proposed transition period depends on the implementation of ``RecordDotSyntax``.